NemSensei/ceh-note/README.md

 ## TCP Flags :

-Syn :  notify a nw sequence number. (etablish connection) ACK : confirme la reception et identify the next expected sequence PSH : Start and end of data transmission.
+-Syn :  notify a nw sequence number. (etablish connection) -ACK : confirme la reception et identify the next expected sequence -PSH : Start and end of data transmission.
-URG : Process the data asap.
+-URG : Process the data asap.
-FIN : No more transmission will be send
+-FIN : No more transmission will be send
-RST : When there is an error.
+-RST : When there is an error.
 It abort the transmission

 ## Initialisation TCP
 SYN -> SYN ACK -> ACK